f13dev/wp-github-repo-shortcode/wp-plugin-information-shortcode/readme.txt

 1. The results of adding [wpplugin slug="akismet"] to a blog post.

 == Changelog ==

+= 1.1 =
+* Added a 10 minute transient cache, so the shortcode is called a maximum of 6 times per hour, per instance.

 = 1.0 =
 * Initial release